Sean Connery as James Bond, British government agent in repose

 The well-cut velvet jacket has slim, self-faced shawl lapels that roll to a single-button front that Connery wears fastened throughout the scene, including while seated.

 The sleeves are roped at the shoulders and have four buttons at each cuff.
 Pocket flaps and double vents are generally not preferable with evening wear, but both are more acceptable for dressed-down or fashionable pieces like this jacket.

-Bond wears a light blue shirt that, other than the spread collar, is consistent with the details of Connery’s Turnbull & Asser shirts that he wore with his business suits earlier in the series including a front placket and the character’s signature two-button turnback cuffs also known as “cocktail cuffs” among other epithets.
+Bond wears a light blue shirt that, other than the spread collar seen throughout Diamonds are Forever, is consistent with the details of Connery’s Turnbull & Asser shirts that he wore with his business suits earlier in the series including a front placket and the character’s signature two-button turnback cuffs also known as “cocktail cuffs” among other epithets.

 (007 first wore a cocktail cuff shirt with black tie in Thunderball when he wore a white shirt with a sleek midnight mohair dinner suit to a casino in the Bahamas.)

 Bond’s black silk bow tie is a large butterfly (or “thistle”) shape, though it’s hardly to the comically large proportions that less stylish men were wearing in the ’70s.